ibexa/documentation-developer/docs/api/field_types_reference/specificationstype.md

 # SpecificationsType

-The Field Type stores a structured list of attributes for products.
+This Field Type stores a structured list of attributes for products.

 !!! caution "Field naming"